drshnkv/fin-runocorp-morph/README.md

 A hybrid Finnish dialectal poetry lemmatization system combining multiple NLP tools (Stanza, Omorfi, Voikko) with morphological feature analysis for improved accuracy on dialectal Finnish texts.

+## Usage and Contact

+If you intend to use these resources, please contact first: kaarel.veskis@kirmus.ee

 ## Overview

 This repository contains a production-ready lemmatization system specifically designed for Finnish Kalevala-meter poetry (*runokorpus*), achieving 58.8% exact match accuracy on dialectal Finnish gold standard test data.
 The system uses a multi-tier fallback strategy with morphological feature awareness to handle the linguistic complexity of historical Finnish dialects.